jaredhanson/dotfiles/README.md

 ### Uninstall

-To unsintall the configuration files for a package (`git` in this example):
+To uninstall the configuration files for a package (`git` in this example):

 ```sh
 $ stow -D git
 ```

 ## Install

 #### Setting up a new macOS system